FaberVitale/ffmpeg-talk/slides.md

 <div class="blockquote-wrapper">

-> A powerful, quick and relatively intuitive CLI tool
+> A powerful, quick and relatively intuitive suite of CLI tools
 > <br/> to manipulate audio and videos.
 > <br/> Me